ansible/ansible/docs/docsite/rst/guide_aci.rst

     private_key: pki/admin.key
     certificate_name: admin  # This could be left out !

-**NOTE:** If you use a certificate name in ACI that matches the private key's basename, you can leave out the `certificate_name` parameter like the example above.
+.. note:: If you use a certificate name in ACI that matches the private key's basename, you can leave out the ``certificate_name`` parameter like the example above.

 More information
 ,,,,,,,,,,,,,,,,
 More information about Signature-based Authentication is available from `Cisco APIC Signature-Based Transactions <https://www.cisco.com/c/en/us/td/docs/switches/datacenter/aci/apic/sw/kb/b_KB_Signature_Based_Transactions.html>`_.

+.. _aci_rest:

 Using ACI REST with Ansible
 ---------------------------
 While already a lot of ACI modules exists in the Ansible distribution, and the most common actions can be performed with these existing modules, there's always something that may not be possible with off-the-shelf modules.

-The **aci_rest** module provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
+The :ref:`aci_rest <aci_rest>` module provides you with direct access to the APIC REST API and enables you to perform any task not already covered by the existing modules.
 This may seem like a complex undertaking, but you can generate the needed REST payload for any action performed in the ACI web interface effortless.

 Using the aci-rest module
 .........................
-The **aci_rest** module accepts the native XML and JSON payloads, but additionally accepts inline YAML payload (structured like JSON).
-The XML payload requires you to use a path ending with `.xml` whereas JSON or YAML require path to end with `.json`.
+The :ref:`aci_rest <aci_rest>` module accepts the native XML and JSON payloads, but additionally accepts inline YAML payload (structured like JSON).
+The XML payload requires you to use a path ending with ``.xml`` whereas JSON or YAML require path to end with ``.json``.

 When you're making modifications, you can use the POST or DELETE methods, whereas doing just queries require the GET method.

 For instance, if you would like to ensure a specific tenant exists on ACI, these below four examples are identical:

-**XML** (native)
+**XML** (Native ACI)

 .. code-block:: yaml